jonasjberg/2DV603_assignment-1/domain_summary.md

-## Initial Observations
-Initial assumptions about the domain are based on the description and information given in the assignment instructions.

 * Apparent main uses of the system:

     * Add, retrieve, modify room reservations
     * Add, retrieve, modify guest information
-  * ``Real-time'' information provider when staff interact with guests
+    * Provide information in "real-time" when staff interact with guests
     * Respond to queries for vacant rooms

-* Characteristics of Hotel Rooms
+* Notable characteristics of Hotel Rooms

     * Uniquely identified by the room number
     * Always either occupied or vacant at a specific point in time
     * Mutually exclusive smoking or non-smoking
     * Some adjoin other with internal doors between them
-  * ``Attractiveness'' (room with a view, room size, etc.) is summarized with a quality level
+    * "Attractiveness" (room with a view, room size, etc.) is summarized with a quality level
-  * Contains a fixed number of beds with specific sizes
         * Priced based on quality level (attractiveness)
         * Quality levels determine max daily rate
+    * Contains a fixed number of beds with specific sizes

-* Reservations:
+* Notable characteristics of Reservations:

     * Always involve rooms
     * Spans a period of time

-* Data Storage:
+* Notes on the Data Storage:

     * `CRUD` database
-  * Provides interface to front end systems
         * Store basic information about guests
-      * name
+            * Name
-      * address
+            * Address
-      * telephone number
+            * Telephone number
-      * credit card (security requirements)
+            * Credit card (security requirements)
-      * passport number (security requirements)
+            * Passport number (security requirements)
         * Store payment data

+    * Provides interface to front end systems
         * Query for relevant data for billing guests
     * Must not be insanely slow --- probably not an issue in practice